qmk/qmk_firmware/docs/pr_checklist.md

 https://github.com/qmk/qmk_firmware/pulls?q=is%3Apr+is%3Aclosed+label%3Akeyboard

 - `info.json`
-    - with the move to [data driven](https://docs.qmk.fm/#/data_driven_config) keyboard configuration we encourage contributors to utilise as many features as possible of the info.json [schema](https://github.com/qmk/qmk_firmware/blob/master/data/schemas/keyboard.jsonschema).
+    - With the move to [data driven](https://docs.qmk.fm/#/data_driven_config) keyboard configuration, we encourage contributors to utilise as many features as possible of the info.json [schema](https://github.com/qmk/qmk_firmware/blob/master/data/schemas/keyboard.jsonschema).
     - the mandatory elements for a minimally complete `info.json` at present are:
         - valid URL
         - valid maintainer